 They say time flies when you’re having fun, and this past year has been filled with crazy ups and downs.
-It’s been a little over a year since I graduated from ASU, and I wanted to reflect on the past year as I navigate through adulthood and trying to find myself – queue Eat, Pray, Love.
+It’s been a little over a year since I graduated from ASU, and I wanted to reflect on the past year as I navigate through adulthood and try to find myself – queue Eat, Pray, Love.
 Here’s a recap of what I learned one year after graduating.

-Anyway, I digress.
-Enough of me talking about my family dilemma, ha.
-Weeks leading up to my graduation, people asked if I was nervous about the post-grad life, and truth be told, it wasn’t anything different than what I’ve been doing.
+Weeks leading up to my graduation, people asked if I was nervous about post-grad life, and truth be told, it wasn’t anything different than what I’d been doing.
+I threw myself into work a lot during college because that’s all I knew.
+I never really went out to parties or clubs.
+It was deadlines and due dates.
 I never really experienced the full college experience.
-My college life was work, school, and sleep.
+Although I did join greek life and was part of a sorority, I did leave after my first year.

 One-Year Post-Graduation

-Having a Routine
+Having a Routine After College

-I have a love/hate relationship with routine.
-Having a routine is great but having a really structured one is not.
-I never really understood why, in K-12, we had classes from 8 am until 4 pm, then once you go off to college, you have this luxury of picking your own schedule.
 Most of my classes in college were on Tuesdays and Thursdays, and I worked on Mondays, Wednesdays, and Fridays.
 I loved having classes in the afternoon versus classes in the morning.
 The flexibility of picking out your own schedule appealed me to throughout college.
-I find it quite backward that once you graduate, the total norm of adulthood is living that structured routine life of Monday through Friday from 8 am to 5 pm again.
+I find it entirely backward that once you graduate, the total norm of adulthood is living that structured routine life of Monday through Friday from 8 am to 5 pm again.

-Making Friends
+Making Friends Post-College

 I’ve always heard people say that making friends after college is hard.
 I can see some truth to that – you’re not exposed to as many people as you are throughout college.
-However, I don’t think making friends after college was any different for me since I barely had the typical college life.
+However, I don’t think making friends after college was any different since I barely had the typical college life.

-It’s weird; with social media, we’re all so connected, yet disconnected at the same time.
+With social media, we’re all so connected, yet disconnected at the same time.

-Friendships will Change
+Friendships will Change As You Become An Adult

 There’s Never a Perfect Timing